scorelab/kute/README.md

-# kute
+# Kute
-Commute app for Sri Lanka
+A Commute App for Sri Lanka

+People travel to the same destination on a regular basis for various reasons using public and private transport.
+In Kute, the users (also known as travellers) themselves are allowed to share their current location, so that the other travellers can see the current location of the vehicle.
+A common type of vehicle used for public transport in Sri Lanka is the passenger train.
 Kute is currently implemented for trains.
-The user can update the current location of a train in Sri Lanka and also view the expected time a particular train arrives at the nearest station.
+A registered user can update the current location of a train when travelling by sharing the current location.
+Another user can view location of a selected train and the expected time a particular train arrives at the nearest station using the location data updated by another user.

 ![alt tag](https://github.com/Dilu9218/kute/blob/master/shareShow.png)
 ![alt tag](https://github.com/Dilu9218/kute/blob/master/search.png)